The Mighty Nein

 The Mighty Nein is an American adult animated fantasy television series produced by Metapigeon, Titmouse and Amazon MGM Studios for Amazon Prime Video.
-The show is based on campaign two of Critical Role and is set 20 years after the events of the previous Critical Role animated series, The Legend of Vox Machina.
-Like its predecessor, The Mighty Nein will adapt – rather than recreate – the source material.
+The show is based on campaign two of Critical Role and is set 20 years after the events of the previous Critical Role animated series The Legend of Vox Machina.
+Like its predecessor, The Mighty Nein adapts – rather than recreates – the source material.

 The show was announced in January 2023, and work on the project had begun by March 2023.
-The first season premiered on November 19, 2025.
+The first season premiered on November 19, 2025 and received positive reviews from critics and audiences.
+A second season began production in 2025.

 Premise

 Setting

 The Mighty Nein is set on Exandria, a fictional world created by Matthew Mercer in 2012 for his personal Dungeons & Dragons campaign which later launched as the actual play web series Critical Role in 2015.
-Most of the story takes place on the continent of Wildemount, which is located to the east of Tal'Dorei, the setting of The Legend of Vox Machina (2022).
+The story takes place on the continent of Wildemount, which is located to the east of Tal'Dorei, the setting of The Legend of Vox Machina (2022).
 It takes place 20 years after the events of The Legend of Vox Machina, at a time of very high tensions between the Dwendalian Empire and the Kryn Dynasty—two of Wildemount's major powers, which are divided by the Ashkeeper Peaks mountain range—and war is imminent.

 Western Wildemount is governed by the Dwendalian Empire and is ruled by King Bertrand Dwendal.
 A council of powerful archmages called the Cerberus Assembly act as advisors to the House of Dwendal.
 Trent Ikithon, Archmage of Civic Influence, controls a secret group of wizard assassins known as the Volstrucker.
 The Empire regards the region of Xhorhas, which occupies the eastern side of the continent, as an inhospitable wasteland.
 Xhorhas is governed by the Kryn Dynasty, is ruled by the Bright Queen Leylas Kryn, and is primarily home to the drow and other races considered to be monstrous.
 The Menagerie Coast occupies the southwestern coastline next to the Lucidian Ocean and is governed by the Clovis Concord, a coalition of city-states that includes Nicodranas and Port Damali.

 Synopsis

 The Mighty Nein follows a group of misfits with troubled pasts and secrets who find themselves drawn together by circumstance.
-They become entangled in a larger conflict and "must work together to save the realm" after a "powerful arcane relic known as The Beacon falls into dangerous hands".
+They become entangled in a larger conflict and must work together to save the realm after a powerful arcane relic known as The Beacon falls into dangerous hands.

 Cast and characters

+Main

 The cast reprised their roles from the Critical Role actual play show: